richardgaywood/paydata.org/content/whatsnew/post021-influence_the_story.md

 ---
-title: Guns & the Matrix
+title: Using Bennies to Influence The Story
-date: 2021-04-21T09:30:00.000Z
+date: 2021-08-02T19:00:00.000Z
 ---

-Added some [formal houserule ideas]({{< relref "influence_story.md" >}}) to describe how playes can use Bennies during the game for flashbacks, as well as a condensed legwork game mechanic and a condensed heist game mechanic using SWADE's Dramatic Tasks.
+Added some [formal houserule ideas]({{< relref "influence_story.md" >}}) to describe how players can use Bennies during the game for flashbacks.
+Also condensed game mechanics for legwork and even whole heists using light modifications to SWADE's Dramatic Tasks.
 <!--more-->